 We can buy literally anything online these days, including quality mattresses at a fraction of the cost you’d pay in a retail store.
 You’ve probably heard of the Casper mattress.
-They are one of the leaders in the mattress industry and the only one named after your grandmother’s favourite cartoon ghost.
-I recently got a chance to try out the queen-size Casper mattress and am excited to explore how more than 30 engineering changes have resulted in a product that did exceptionally well in heat transfer.
+They are one of the leaders in the mattress industry.
+I recently got a chance to try out the queen-size Casper Original mattress and am excited to explore how more than 30 engineering changes have resulted in a product that did exceptionally well in heat transfer.

 Like a number of other mattresses on the market, Casper incorporates measures to provide their customers that unique contour only memory foam can offer along with effective bounce to make it easy to move and get in and out of bed.
-Keep reading for a breakdown of each layer of the Casper to show you how it works.
+Keep reading for a breakdown of each layer of the Casper Original to show you how it works.

 Casper Original Mattress Specs